 - 8.1 Publications will need to be amended as circumstances require.
-Amendments to publications may be initiated by emailing the GNZ Executive Officer.
-The change will be considered and either a draft amendment finalised for Executive approval and sign off or the Executive Officer will advise the person initiating the request for change why no change is made. - 8.2 In the case of the Flight Training Programme, AC 2-01 sets out a specific procedure for maintenance and development prior to consideration by the Executive. - 8.3 Once approved, amendments will be made to the master document as published on the GNZ website, and/or on the flight training programme site (on Moodle), as the case may be.
+Amendments to publications may be initiated by emailing the GNZ Executive Officer, using form OPS 16.
+The change will be considered and either a draft amendment finalised for Executive approval and sign off or the Executive Officer will advise the person initiating the request for change why no change is made. - 8.2 In the case of the Flight Training Programme, AC 2-01 sets out a specific procedure for maintenance and development.
+Again, form OPS 16 should be used to request changes. - 8.3 Once approved, amendments will be made to the master document as published on the GNZ website, and/or on the flight training programme site (on Moodle), as the case may be.